CBB752Spring2017/CBB752Spring2017.github.io/index.md

 **Coding:** modify the script provided, perform side chain rotations for each mutant residue at locations 19, and calculate the lowest energy conformation for each.

-**Pipeline:** Visualize the rotations of the two side chain dihedral angles.
+**Pipeline:** Get the relaxed protein structure following each mutation using the Rosetta Software suite.
+Write a function to calculate the root-mean-square deviation of the atomic positions betweenthe wildtype and mutant structure.
+Visualize the effects of each mutation.

 **-2.
 Analyze the structure of three mutant type of this protein at location 35: I35YL, I35F, I35V.**